 Downtown: The Downtown Regional Center is centered on the Hays County Historic Courthouse Square in Downtown San Marcos.
 Place types comprising the Downtown Regional Center include primarily Mixed Use Medium and Commercial/Employment Medium, with Neighborhood High and Mixed Use Low.
-There is a Downtown Area Plan to guide public and private investment over the next 10 years.
+As part of the Vision SMTX effort, the community is developing an updated Downtown Area Plan to guide public and private investment over the next 20 years.

-East Village: The East Village is located west of the interchange where SH-123 meets FM-110.
-The area currently includes rural homes, light industrial areas (including the City's Public Services Complex), some multifamily housing and the San Marcos High School.
-Place Types comprising the East Village Regional Center include Mixed Use Medium, Neighborhood High, and Commercial/ Employment Medium.
-Community Centers: Community Centers are mid-sized mixed-use areas, typically along transit corridors or major roadways, that provide access to goods, services, dining, entertainment, and residential housing.
-These areas are characterized by a mix of medium-intensity commercial and residential uses.
-Development is vertically and horizontally mixed.
+Second City Center (formerly referred to as East Village): The Second City Center builds on the previous Comprehensive Plan's vision of the East Village west of the interchange where SH-123 meets FM-110.
+The area currently includes a handful of rural homes, light industrial areas (including the City's Public Services Complex), some newer multifamily style housing and the San Marcos High School.
+Place types comprising the Second City Center Regional Center include Mixed Use Medium, Neighborhood High, and Commercial/ Employment Medium.
+As part of the Vision SMTX effort, the community is developing a Regional Center Area Plan for the Second City Center.

+Community Centers: Community Centers are mid-sized mixed-use areas, typically along transit corridors or major roadways, that provide access to goods, services, dining, entertainment, and residential for nearby and regional residents.
+These areas are characterized by a mix of medium-intensity commercial and residential uses in a well-connected and walkable place.
+Development is vertically and horizontally mixed to achieve a high level of activation and vibrancy.
 Community Centers typically attract patrons from multiple neighborhoods.
-The primary Place Types comprising community centers include Mixed Use Medium; Mixed Use Low; Commercial/Employment Medium; Neighborhood Medium; Neighborhood Transition.
+The primary place types comprising community centers include Mixed Use Medium; Mixed Use Low; Commercial/Employment Medium; Neighborhood Medium; Neighborhood High; and Neighborhood Transition.